LibreCAD/docs/guides/blocks.rst

     - Click the **Save the active block to a file** icon |icon17|.
     - Select a file location, specify a file name and click **Save**.

-.. admonition:: Recommendation when Saving blocks
+.. admonition:: Recommendation

-    When saving blocks to be added to the block library it is recommended that the block's entities be placed on **layer "0"** and layer "0" is the *only layer* in the drawing.
+    When saving blocks to be added to the library it is recommended that the block's entities be placed on **layer "0"** and layer "0" is the *only layer* in the drawing.
 Additional layers in the block's drawing will be added to a drawing when the block is inserted with unintended consequences.

 .. _ugLibBrowser: